-Right of way determines which driver has the right to proceed first, and failure to obey right of way is the cause of a lot of car accidents.
-Knowing who has right of way and when you should yield the right of way to other drivers in common driving situations can help traffic flow more smoothly and help to avoid crashes.
-Right of way may be determined by traffic signals, signs, or simply by the rules of the road.
+Right-of-way determines which driver has the right to proceed first, and failure to obey right-of-way is the cause of a lot of car accidents.
+Knowing who has right-of-way and when you should yield it to another driver can help traffic flow more smoothly and reduce crashes.
+Right-of-way may be determined by traffic signals, signs, or by your province’s set out rules of the road.

-Right of Way Scenario #2: Right Turn on Red
+Right-of-Way Scenario #2: Right Turn on Red Light

-Whether it is a lane that is ending or a freeway acceleration lane merging in to traffic, any car entering the flow of traffic must yield right of way to the cars already moving in a forward position.
-It’s common courtesy for vehicles on freeways and highways to change lanes and allow the merging car to join the flow of traffic, but right of way rules don’t require it.
-If you are traveling in a forward direction, you have right of way over anyone merging into your lane.
+Whether it is a highway lane that is ending or an acceleration lane that’s merging into traffic, any car entering the flow of traffic must yield right-of-way to the cars already in it.
+It’s common courtesy for vehicles on highways to change lanes and allow the merging car to join the flow of traffic, but right-of-way rules don’t require it.
+If you are travelling in a forward direction, you have right-of-way over anyone merging into your lane.

-If you are pulling out of a driveway, whether it is a residential driveway or from a parking lot, and into traffic, you must always yield right of way to the drivers in the street.
-Any time you move into the flow of traffic out of a driveway, drivers already moving have the right of way over your vehicle, and you must wait until the traffic clears to proceed.
+If you are pulling out of a driveway, whether it is a residential driveway or from a commercial parking lot, you must always yield right-of-way to the drivers in the street.
+Any time you move into the flow of traffic out of a driveway, drivers already moving have the right-of-way over your vehicle, and you must wait until the traffic clears to proceed.

-Right of way is one of the things that are taken into consideration by both police when handing out traffic violations and by insurance companies when determining fault in an accident.
-When in doubt, always yield the right of way to any vehicle that is already moving in a forward direction, or any time you are moving from a stopped position into the flow of traffic.
+Right-of-way is one of the things that are taken into consideration by both police when handing out traffic violations and by insurance companies when determining fault in an accident.
+When in doubt, yield the right-of-way to any vehicle that is already moving in a forward direction, or any time you are moving from a stopped position into the flow of traffic.
 You’ll prevent accidents and car insurance rate increases.